shigekazukoya/CSharpMcpServer/Time/README.md

 public static string GetCurrentTime()
 ```
 Gets the current system time and returns it as a formatted string:
+- **Description**: Gets the current system time and returns it as a formatted string
 - **Returns**: The current system time formatted in the general date/time format ("G" format)

 ## Usage with Claude Desktop